 Pinchos are originally from the Basque country in the north of Spain, similar to tapas, but smaller in size and with a slice of crusty bread as a base.
 Although simple to make, they are always very popular at parties – perfect for the festive season.

-And as plant-based party food is becoming increasingly popular, with more than one in ten of UK hosts planning to serve meat-free canapés this Christmas according to new research by Tesco, now is the time to freshen up your repertoire!
+And as plant-based party food is becoming increasingly popular, with more than one in ten of UK hosts planning to serve meat-free canapés this Christmas, according to research by Tesco, now is the time to freshen up your repertoire!

 Riverford chef Ariadna Martin has created four new flavoursome pinchos, inspired by this traditional food from her home region in Spain and using the best British seasonal veg available at this time of year.